-No office holder of the bourgeois state is in a position to carry out this work, no matter with how great authority one would wish to endow him.
-All the world was witness to the impotence of President Roosevelt and Premier Blum against the plottings of the "60" or "200 Families" of their respective nations.
+No office-holder of the bourgeois state is in a position to carry out this work, no matter with how great authority one would wish to endow him.
+All the world was witness to the impotence of President Roosevelt and Premier Blum against the plottings of the 60 or 200 families of their respective nations.
 To break the resistance of the exploiters, the mass pressure of the proletariat is necessary.
-Only factory committees can bring about real control of production, calling in - as consultants but not as "technocrats" - specialists sincerely devoted to the people: accountants, statisticians, engineers, scientists, etc.
+Only factory committees can bring about real control of production, calling in-as consultants but not as "technocrats"-specialists sincerely devoted to the people: accountants, statisticians, engineers, scientists, etc.

-The struggle against unemployment is not to be considered without the calling for a broad and bold organization of public works.
-But public works can have a continuous and progressive significance for society, as for the unemployed themselves, only when they are made part of a general plan worked out to cover a considerable number of years.
+The struggle against unemployment is not to be considered without the call for a broad and bold organization of public works.
+But public works can have a continuous and progressive significance for society, as for the unemployed themselves, only when they are made part of a general plan, worked out to cover a considerable number of years.
 Within the framework of this plan, the workers would demand resumption, as public utilities, of work in private businesses closed as a result of the crisis.
-Workers' control in such case: would be replaced by direct workers' management.
+Workers' control in such cases would be replaced by direct workers' management.

-The working out of even the most elementary economic plan - from the point of view of the exploited, not the exploiters - is impossible without workers' control, that is, without the penetration of the workers' eye into all open and concealed springs of capitalist economy.
-Committees representing individual business enterprises should meet at conference to choose corresponding committees of trusts, whole branches of industry, economic regions and finally, of national industry as a whole.
+The working out of even the most elementary economic planfrom the point of view of the exploited, not the exploiters-is impossible without workers' control, that is, without the eyes of the workers penetrating all the open and concealed mechanisms of capitalist economy.
+Committees representing individual business enterprises should meet at conferences to choose corresponding committees of trusts, whole branches of industry, economic regions, and, finally, of national industry as a whole.
 Thus, workers' control becomes a school for planned economy.
-On the basis of the experience of control, the proletariat will prepare itself for direct management of nationalized industry when the hour for that eventuality strikes.
+On the basis of the experience of control, the proletariat will prepare itself for direct management of nationalized industry when the hour for the eventuality strikes.

-To those capitalists, mainly of the lower and middle strata, who of their own accord sometimes offer to throw open their books to the workers - usually to demonstrate the necessity of lowering wages - the workers answer that they are not interested in the bookkeeping of individual bankrupts or semibankrupts but in the account ledgers of all exploiters as a whole.
+To those capitalists, mainly of the lower and middle strata, who of their own accord sometimes offer to throw open their books to the workers-usually to demonstrate the necessity of lowering wages-the workers answer that they are not interested in the bookkeeping of individual bankrupts or semibankrupts but in the account ledgers of all exploiters as a whole.
 The workers cannot and do not wish to accommodate the level of their living conditions to the exigencies of individual capitalists, themselves victims of their own regime.
-The task is one of reorganizing the whole system of production and distribution on a more dignified and workable basis if the abolition of business secrets be a necessary condition to workers' control, then control is the first step along the road to the socialist guidance of economy.
+The task is one of reorganizing the whole system of production and distribution on a more dignified and workable basis.
+If the abolition of business secrets is a necessary condition to workers' control, then control is the first step along the road to the socialist guidance of the economy.

-Expropriation of Separate Groups of Capitalists
+Expropriation of separate groups of capitalists

-The socialist program of expropriation, i.e., of political overthrow of the bourgeoisie and liquidation of its economic domination, should in no case during the present transitional period hinder us from advancing, when the occasion warrants, the demand for the expropriation of several key branches of industry vital for national existence or of the most parasitic group of the bourgeoisie.
+The socialist program of expropriation, i.e., of political overthrow of the bourgeoisie and liquidation of its economic domination, should in no case during the present transitional period hinder us from advancing, when the occasion warrants, the demand for the expropriation of several key branches of industry vital for national existence, or of the most parasitic group of the bourgeoisie.

-Thus, in answer to the pathetic jeremiads of the gentlemen democrats anent the dictatorship of the "60 Families" of the United States or the "200 Families" of France, we counterpose the demand for the expropriation of those 60 or 200 feudalistic capitalist overlords.
+Thus, in answer to the pathetic jeremiads of the gentlemendemocrats about the dictatorship of the 60 families of the United States or the 200 families of France, we counterpose the demand for the expropriation of these 60 or 200 feudalistic capitalist overlords.

-In precisely the same way, we demand the expropriation of the corporations holding monopolies on war industries, railroads, the most important sources of raw materials, etc.
+In precisely the same way we demand the expropriation of the corporations holding monopolies on war industries, railroads, the most important sources of raw materials, etc.